Fort Road & Manning Drive: Fort Road

 Nearby Victoria Trail is built on a different trail that also was part of the Carlton Trail network.
 Where Victoria Trail ends, at 153 Avenue, Fort Road is nearby.

 Another portion of the historic Fort Trail exists in Sturgeon County.
 Old Fort Trail comes off Manning Drive not far from where Fort Road terminated at 227 Avenue.
 It runs to the former crossing of the North Saskatchewan River into Fort Saskatchewan.
 The 1905 bridge was replaced for car traffic by a new bridge built in 1957 and then finally dismantled in the late 1980s.
 The bridge's piers still stand in the river, near the end of Old Fort Trail.

+Manning Drive

+Manning Drive is an expressway and the northern continuation of the central section of Fort Road.
+Beginning at 137 Avenue, it continues northeast and carries the urban section of Alberta Highway 15.
+The section of Manning Drive between 137 Avenue and 153 Avenue contains a wide median where the lanes could be converted to diamond interchange ramps; however there are no current plans to convert it to a freeway.
+North of Anthony Henday Drive, Manning Drive is a rural highway despite being located within Edmonton city limits.

+Manning Drive was constructed in 1972 when Highway 15 was realigned from the historic Fort Road.
+At the time of construction, the majority of the roadway was located Sturgeon County, outside Edmonton city limits;